pdemonaco/duplicacy-setup/windows-setup.md

 2. You'll be prompted for your Backblaze Account ID as well as your Application Key.
 Finally, you'll be prompted for an encryption password to actually encrypt the data.

     ![Repo Init Complete](img/repo-init-result.png)
+3. Finally, you need to run at least one backup to get the encryption password stored so the system can use it for subsequent executions.

+    ```powershell
+    duplicacy backup -hash -threads 8 -stats -vss
+    ```

 # Scheduled Task Creation